lucasxlu/HMTNet/README.md

-# Hierarchical Multi-Task Network For Race, Gender and Facial Attractiveness Recognition
+# Hierarchical Multi-task Network For Race, Gender and Facial Attractiveness Recognition
 ## Introduction
 This repository holds the PyTorch implementation of our paper [Hierarchical Multi-Task Network For Race, Gender and Facial Attractiveness Recognition](https://ieeexplore.ieee.org/abstract/document/8803614).

 ![HMTNet](./hmt_architecture.png)

-### New!!!
+### Updated
-1. By leveraging ``FiveCrops`` inference, we are able to achieve better performance at ``149th Epoch``!
+1. By leveraging ``FiveCrops`` inference, we are able to achieve better performance.
 2. We also report ``5 cross validation`` results, since we find newly proposed models often use this metric instead of ``6/4 splitting strategy``.